 The ALL-INCLUSIVE package!
 This covers all of the details from planning the perfect engagement session to a relaxed wedding morning and every angle covered on your big day, even through your reception send off!
 This type of coverage will make sure that there is no rush throughout the night to capture all that goes on behind the scenes on your wedding day.
 TRUST ME, 10 hours will fly by… having the full day documented will preserve those memories to look back on forever.
 Most photographers often include extra incentives for booking their top package, which may include additional photo sessions, such as engagement, boudoir, or bridal portraits as well as wedding albums to share with friends and family and show off your photo collection!

-See an inside look at Mark and Lindsay’s Wedding Day HERE!
+See an inside look at Mark and Lindsay’s Wedding Day in Charlottesville, Virginia: HERE!

 Destination Wedding Coverage: 1-3 Days

 If you are planning a destination wedding or have an out of town photographer you have been swooning over, creating a multi day package may be the perfect option for you!
 Destination packages often include coverage spread across 1-3 days with plenty of time to document the full wedding weekend activities.
 They may include additional travel fees for out of town photographers, but can often be lumped together with a ton of bonuses that allow you to capture the memories from multiple parts of the weekend.
 This is likely the only time in your life, this large collection of friends and family will all be together in the same place… so why not create a package that fully documents all of these details!

 View more of Mary Shea and Nick’s Destination Wedding in the Eastern Shore: HERE!